A Practical Guide For Getting Through Panic Attacks

 Recognize you are having a panic attack

 To control a panic attack, it may be beneficial to acknowledge that you are having one.
 Notice the sensations you feel and recognize that they are signs of a panic attack.
-If you have had a panic attack before, you can remind yourself of previous times you had a panic attack and thought it might be something else.
+If you have had a panic attack before, you can remind yourself of previous times you had one and thought it might be something else.

-If you're having trouble breathing or feeling unreal, tell yourself internally or externally that you're experiencing a panic attack and that it will pass.
-You might try some breathing exercises and breathe slowly to calm your sympathetic nervous system and help it recognize that you’re not in any real danger.
-This may be enough to begin to reduce tension and anxiety symptoms so your panic attack is more manageable.
+If you're having trouble breathing or a sense of being “unreal,” tell yourself internally or externally that you're experiencing a panic attack and that it will pass.
+You might try breathing exercises that slowly calm your sympathetic nervous system and help your body recognize that you’re not in danger.
+This process may begin to reduce tension and anxiety symptoms so your panic attack is more manageable.

 Drink water